phantomdiorama/writingvim/README.md

 shortcuts to other editors, you’ll want the menus as backup when starting out.

-Bookmark a quality cheat-sheet and the official docs.
-You The docs can access with `:h <topic>` but I find the online copy is easier to browse.
+Bookmark a quality cheat-sheet and the official documentation.
+You can access the docs with `:h <topic>` but I find the online copy is easier to browse.
 Check the links below.

 As we have seen, one of the main benefits of vim is its configurability.